 WRc are holding a two-day “Essentials for Managing Drain Repair “course on the 27th and 28th September 2016 at their office in Swindon.
 The aim of the course is to improve understanding of the cost-effective use of this key maintenance discipline.
 It will also examine the investigation and repair of domestic and light industrial drains and identify the key decisions for selecting appropriate repair techniques.

 The course has recently received Energy and Utility Skills accreditation providing each successful delegate with an officially recognised certificate to show their professional competency in Drain Repair Management.
 Each delegate will also be registered on the EU Skills Register of Professional Training.

-Delegates receive acopy of the 3rd edition of the Drain Repair book published in 2012, which both updates and adds content to the 2005 edition.
-Significant changes have been made in response to the significant change in legislation covering drains and sewers in the Transfer of Private Sewers and Lateral Drains in October 2011.
+Delegates receive a copy of the 3rd edition of the Drain Repair book published in 2012, which both updates and adds content to the 2005 edition.

 Further changes have also been made to reflect users’ comments and particularly feedback received from past delegates of the course.
 These changes include additional illustrations of drain ownership and responsibility, pipe condition and serviceability, extension of the techniques to include patch repairs, clarification of lining specification requirements, the legal aspects of drain repair and the inspection of treatment facilities including septic tanks and for the first time, small package treatment plant.

 Book your place today or contact Martine Gibbons at email@example.com or tel: +44 (0)1793 865056 for further information.